 To disable your clips in Premiere Pro, simply hold down cmd+shift+e – for Mac or ctrl+shift+e for Windows.
-If you want to enable them, use the same buttons above, re-enable your clips.
+If you want to enable them, use the same buttons above, and re-enable your clips.

 You may also be interested in 6 ways to optimise Premiere Pro’s performance